 #11 ‘CTA to Comments’: *BONUS*

-Many bloggers do not believe in the power of an active comments section, so they always finish their article with a standard one-line ‘tell us what you think in the comments section.’
+Even the best copywriters in Canada do not believe in the power of an active comments section, so they always finish their article with a standard one-line ‘tell us what you think in the comments section.’
 Are you one of those bloggers?

 If yes, then let me ask you one question, what are they expected to comment on?
 Your entire blog post?
 Are you paying them for such long and arduous work?
 Always end your blog with a substantial question that deserves to be answered.